roma4004/BattleCityRemastered/README.md

   * Star(increases tank power, when pick up more than 2 can destroy steel walls),
   * Tank(extra life),
   * Timer(freeze enemy team),
-* all bonuses also can be pickupable for an enemy team with the opposite effect.
+* all bonuses also can be pickupable for an enemy team with the opposite effect,

-* Multiplayer prototype (still in PR) with replication all events, separated process,
+* based on original textures and animation with some small difference and extendings
+* network multiplayer (playing from two game sparated process, one start as host, othe as client. )

+NOTE: Multiplayer is separated process that allow to play with replication visual events.
+Game in host\client mode looks similar but with strict host authority, so clien can only do the key input.
-  * just chose play as host in one game and play as client in other game
+  * (run exe twice) just choose play as host in one game process and play as client in other game process
-  * auto pause on network game synchronize start, just unpause host to start
+  * auto pause on host when awaiting client joining, so host should start first
-* Replicate all visual events (move, shot, died, spawn, statistics)
+  * Replicate all visual events (move, shot, died, spawn, statistics, animation)
   * All logic compute in host and miroring to client

 Used technologies:
 * C++20,